 Books About General Death and Grieving

 - I Miss You: A First Look at Death by Pat Thomas is for children ages four and up.
-This story helps children understand that grief is a normal feeling and that it is OK to be sad.
+This story helps children understand that grief is a normal process and that it is OK to be sad.

 Books About the Death of a Parent